bugsbugsbux/jjj/README.md

 ```

 The last example showed that `+/x` is not the same as `+x` but rather
 `x1 + x2 + x3 ...`.
-This is because `/` is an adverb (a modifier that
+This is because `/` is an *adverb* (a modifier that
-takes one argument to the *left*) that produces a new verb that inserts
+takes one argument to the *left*): It creates a new function that
-the original verb between all elements of the new verb's arguments.
+inserts the original argument `+` between all elements of its own
+argument `1 2 3`.

-Conjunctions only differ insofar as they take two arguments.
-An often
+*Conjunctions* only differ insofar as they (meaning the original
+modifier not the returned entities) take two arguments.
+The `:`
-used conjunction is `:` which defines new entities like functions.
+conjunction is commonly used to define new entities:

 #### Defining entities (functions, nouns) by Explicit Definition: